abullard/grimoire/README.md

 For any definitions of things you don't know, but sound like they're ripped out of Neuromancer by William Gibson, check the [[Glossary]].
 Lots of terms are marked with 📘.

-Here's your key 🗝️ to the front door, [[Table of Contents]].
+Here's your key 🗝️ to the front door, the [[Table of Contents]].
 The Homepage plugin will keep it open if you're using Obsidian.
 This'll help keep you oriented in the maze.

 Warmest Regards,